Jashwanth-Ram/CV-Gen/README.md

 git clone https://github.com/yourusername/cover-letter-generator.git

-Open Chrome and navigate to chrome://extensions/.
+Open your browser and navigate to yourbrowsername://extensions/ (Like brave://extensions/).

-Enable "Developer mode" by toggling the switch in the top right corner.
+Enable "Developer mode" on your browser.
 Click on "Load unpacked" and select the cloned repository folder.
-The extension should now appear in your list of installed extensions.
+The CV-Gen extension should now appear in your list of installed extensions.

 ### Usage
-1. Click on the extension icon in the Chrome toolbar.
-2. Enter your Gemini API key in the designated field and Paste your resume content into the provided text area.
+1. Enter your Gemini API key in the designated field and Paste your resume content into the provided text area.
-3. Navigate to a LinkedIn job posting and click the "Generate" button.
+2. Navigate to a LinkedIn job posting and click the "Generate" button.
-4. The extension will scrape the job description and send it along with your resume to the Gemini AI API.
+3. The extension will scrape the job description and send it along with your resume to the Gemini AI API.
-5. A personalized cover letter will be generated and displayed.
+4. A personalized cover letter will be generated and displayed.

 ### Configuration
 1. Gemini API Key: Required to access the AI service for generating cover letters.
 Obtain your key from Google AI Studio.